weaintplastic/web-development-field-guide/docs/04_Testing/01_Frontend_Testing/01_Cross-Browser_Testing.md

 ### Multiple Firefox Versions
 You can install multiple Firefox Versions on your system.
-A complete list of of Firefox realeases can be found here: https://ftp.mozilla.org/pub/mozilla.org/firefox/releases/.
+A complete list of of Firefox releases can be found here: https://ftp.mozilla.org/pub/mozilla.org/firefox/releases/.
 To work with different versions of Firefox it is neccessary to run these versions with different Firefox profiles.

 Mozilla itself provided a pretty complete guide on how to do that on Windows: https://developer.mozilla.org/en-US/docs/Mozilla/Multiple_Firefox_Profiles